openstack/ironic/doc/source/admin/drivers/ilo.rst

  "``step``", "Name of the clean step, here ``update_firmware_sum``" "``args``", "Keyword-argument entry (<name>: <value>) being passed to the clean step"

-The keyword arguments used for the clean step are as follows:
+The keyword arguments used for the step are as follows:

 * ``url``: URL of SPP (Service Pack for Proliant) ISO.
 It is mandatory.
 The URL schemes supported are ``http``, ``https`` and ``swift``.